 - Doing certain exercises (like step-ups)

-No one is safe from this condition either.
-A sedentary lifestyle often is the cause of dead butt syndrome.
-However, women are two to four times more likely to have this condition as well as adults over 40.
+Although dead butt syndrome can affect everyone, a sedentary lifestyle often is the most probable cause of dead butt syndrome.
+With that said, women are two to four times more likely to have this condition as well as adults over 40.

 - Bikers (bicycles)